Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: PGWs in expansionary Universe

-where the squeezing parameter is defined by $\zeta_K(\eta) \equiv r_K(\eta) e^{2i\phi_K(\eta)}$ with $(r_K, \phi_K)$ being the squeezing amplitude and angle, respectively, and the rotation angle is defined by $\theta_{K}(\eta)$.
-Also note that we shall use the symbol $r_K$ to represent the squeezing amplitude of the PGWs mode $K$, while the symbol $\text{r}_{k_0}$ is reserved for the tensor-to-scalar ratio at the pivot scale $k_0$.
-The evolution of the squeezing and rotation parameters are determined by \cite{martin2016quantum}
+with $(r_K, \phi_K)$ being the squeezing amplitude and angle, respectively (note that we shall use the symbol $r_K$ to represent the squeezing amplitude of the PGWs mode $K$, while the symbol $\text{r}_{k_0}$ is reserved for the tensor-to-scalar ratio at the pivot scale $k_0$).
+It is most favored in the literature to define two functions ($u_K(\eta), v_K(\eta)$ to represent the squeezing parameters $(r_K, \phi_K)$ as follows \cite{grishchuk1993quantum,martin2016quantum}